-How do you know when the right time to pick an ear of sweet corn on your small farm or in your garden?
-This guide will tell you.
+It's easy enough to determine whether a tomato or strawberry is ripe, based on its appearance and texture.
+But how do you know when it's the right time to pick a ripe ear of organic sweet corn on your small hobby farm or in your vegetable garden?

 How to Pick the Corn

 To pick corn properly, grab the ear firmly, placing your thumb toward the top of the ear and your middle finger closer to the base of the ear.
 Snap the ear against the stalk and pull upward.
 That's it!
 Now your corn is ready to cook and eat.

 If your corn is for sale at a farmers market straight from your farm, soak the picked corn in lukewarm water until you sell it or use it.
 Soaking the corn will help keep it fresher.